Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

 Your goal is to make a list of things, not unlike SWAPI.
-This could be a list of pets, songs, recipes, movies, anything really.
+This could be a list of pets, songs, recipes, movies, anything.

 You are going to make a GraphQL server that serves the things in your list.